Lazy22zz/UE5-RPG-Combat-Game/README.md

 - 3, conclusion: \
   ![Screenshot 2025-01-07 100832](https://github.com/user-attachments/assets/4895bb3b-7242-45c5-a380-8f636d9ba03f)
 - 4, TObjectPtr: \
-  "T" in UE5, means the Type, such like TArray, TMap; \
+  "T" in UE5, means the Type, such as TArray, TMap; \
   TObjectPtr is *hard* reference in UObject pointer; \
   ![Screenshot 2025-01-07 103243](https://github.com/user-attachments/assets/03a5a1ba-d070-4fa8-b3f8-6c3645a17bc0)
 - 5, TSubclassof\